anastasiiakim/PRANC/README.md

 # Ranked-coal
-can be used to compute probabilities of ranked or unranked phylogenetic gene tree topologies given a species tree under coalescent process.
+can be used to compute the probabilities of ranked or unranked phylogenetic gene tree topologies given a species tree under the coalescent process.

 ## Installation
 After downloading the source code, type